wkumari/draft-wkumari-dnsop-alt-tld/README.md

    of such a system is the Tor network's [Dingledine2004] use of the ".onion" Special-Use Top-Level Domain Name (see [RFC7686]).

-Kumari & Sullivan        Expires August 5, 2017                 [Page 3]

-Internet-Draft               Reserve ALT TLD               February 2017

    In many cases, the creators of these alternative namespaces have chosen a convenient or descriptive string and started using it.
    These strings are not registered anywhere nor are they part of the DNS.
 However, to users and to some applications they appear to be TLDs; and issues may arise if they are looked up in the DNS.

-   An alternate name resolution system might be specifically designed to provide confidentiality of the looked up name, and to provide a distributed and censorship-resistant namespace.
-This goal would necessarily be defeated if the queries leak into the DNS, because the attempt to look up the name would be visible to the operators of root name servers at a minimum as well as to any entity viewing the DNS lookups going to the root nameservers.
+This document suggests that name resolution libraries (stub resolvers) recognize names ending in ".alt" as special, and not attempt to look them up using the DNS protocol in order to limit the effects of queries accidentally leaking into the DNS.

-   The techniques in this document are primarily intended to address the "Experimental Squatting Problem", the "Land Rush Problem" and "Name Collisions" issues discussed in [I-D.ietf-dnsop-sutld-ps] (whiich contains much additional background, etc).
+   The techniques in this document are primarily intended to address the "Experimental Squatting Problem", the "Land Rush Problem" and "Name

+Kumari & Sullivan        Expires August 25, 2017                [Page 3]

+Internet-Draft               Reserve ALT TLD               February 2017

+   Collisions" issues discussed in [I-D.ietf-dnsop-sutld-ps] (which contains much additional background, etc).

 3. The ALT namespace